 March 15, 2016

-Alexandria, VA, March 15, 2016 –The American Society of Travel agents (ASTA) presented Congressional Travel and Tourism Caucus Co-Chairman Rep. Gus Bilirakis (R-FL) with the 2016 Global Travel Advocate Award last night at a reception in the U.S. Capitol Building to kick off ASTA's Third Annual Legislative Day.
+Alexandria, VA, March 15, 2016 –The American Society of Travel Advisors (ASTA) presented Congressional Travel and Tourism Caucus Co-Chairman Rep. Gus Bilirakis (R-FL) with the 2016 Global Travel Advocate Award last night at a reception in the U.S. Capitol Building to kick off ASTA's Third Annual Legislative Day.

 "Through his leadership of the Travel and Tourism Caucus, Congressman Bilirakis has championed a number of issues important to travel agents and the broader travel and tourism industry, from expanding travel options for disabled veterans to reauthorizing Brand USA," said ASTA President and CEO Zane Kerby.
 "Gus represents the great Sunshine State and one of America's top destinations for tourists.
 And as the son of a former travel agency owner, he understands how vital travel and tourism is to our economy.
 We're pleased to kick off our 2016 fly-in by recognizing those who fight for the issues important to ASTA and our members."